YusufBaig7/YusufBaig7/README.md

  -🔭 I’m currently working on WSD in NLP

--🌱 I’m currently learning MLops and Federated Learning
+-🌱 I’m currently learning MLops and Reinforcement Learning

--🤔 I’m looking for help with OCR

 -📫 How to reach me: You can email me at [my mail](mailto:baig.yusuf.cr7@gmail.com)